 Almost twenty minutes later, I picked up the pen cap.
 I held it with just my pointer finger and thumb at first.
 Almost thirty minutes after that, Therapist Jared got me to hold it in my palm with my fingers closed around it.
 This was the normal way to hold objects of similar size.
 He noticed how I held it with a very loose grip and asked me to tighten my grip around the pen cap.
 I did so gradually.
 Eventually I was squeezing it in my palm.
 I held it in a clenched fist until it was time to release it into my Dial body wash container.
 I dropped it into the container, along with the junkies and their carelessness – along with their filthy tattered clothing – along with the grimy steps on which they laid, nearly catatonic at times – along with the deteriorating neighborhood in which the steps were located.
 Everything my OCD had associated and attached to that pen cap was now in my container of body wash.
 The pen cap was small but the associations attached to it that it pulled into the container of orange liquid soap with its descent should have made the container explode.
 It didn’t.
 And even though my mind felt like it would explode after that first trash collecting excursion, it didn’t.

 As the number of souvenirs placed into the orange liquid soap grew, so too did its infamy.
 At first, other patients would do a double take of the container as I walked into the showers with it each morning.
 My container of body wash liquid soap was an anomaly.
 Because it contained trash.
 Initially, other patients would ask and I would explain.
 This soap wasn’t kept in my room, so I didn’t have to explain its presence or my reluctant use of it any time other than mornings.
 The soap was kept at the counselors’ station.
 Much like when an inmate checks into prison and has to give up his or her personal items for safe-keeping, any sanitation items such as soap, Purell, and anti-bacterial wipes, had to be relinquished to the counselors.
-When we needed soap in the mornings for showering, we would have to request our own soap dishes from the counselors and then return them to the counselor station after our showers.
+When we needed soap in the mornings for showering, we would have to request our own soap containers from the counselors and then return them to the counselor station after our showers.
 Eventually, one brave counselor asked me why there was trash in my soap container and I explained.
 She grimaced.
 Soon the other counselors learned why I had the unsightly trash-soap and despite being professionals in an OCD clinic accustomed to oddities and purposeful griminess, the counselors couldn’t hide their disgust every time they handed the trash-soap to me, nor did they try to.

 I was actually appreciative of that.
 Gross is gross, OCD or not, and the counselors openly owning up to my trash-soap being gross made me feel less “finicky” and weird.
 I thought having to use soap with trash from the streets in it was disgusting and my feelings were validated by non-OCD, “normal” people who had a high tolerance for odd and gross.
 Yeah, my trash-soap became universally hated at the OCD clinic.